Lily Poritz Miller (left) and

 cherish and preserve Jewish memory.

-Holocaust has all too often had the effect
+the Holocaust has all too often had the

 Neal M. Sher, Former Director